eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 #### Pre-Authorization code flow

 When Issuer supports the pre-authorization code flow, the resolved offer will also contain the corresponding information.
-Specifically, the `txCodeSpec` field in the `OfferedIssueModel` object will contain:
+Specifically, the `txCodeSpec` field in the `OfferedIssuanceModel` object will contain:

 - The input mode, whether it is NUMERIC or TEXT
 - The expected length of the input